Michael van Gerwen: 2013: First world final, Premier League champion

 After his exceptional year in 2012, Van Gerwen entered the 2013 World Championship as the second favourite behind Phil Taylor.
 In his semi-final match against James Wade, Van Gerwen hit a nine-dart finish.
-He almost repeated the feat in the very next leg, after hitting eight perfect darts before missing one dart at double 12 that would have seen him become the first player ever to hit back-to-back perfect legs.
+He almost repeated the feat in the very next leg, after hitting eight perfect darts before missing one dart at double 12 that would have made him the first player ever to hit back-to-back perfect legs.
 However, he lost the set but won the match 6–4.
 In his first World Championship final, he played Phil Taylor and led 2–0 and 4–2, but lost 7–4.
 Van Gerwen's run in the tournament saw him climb to number four on the Order of Merit, which guaranteed his place in the Premier League for the first time.

 At the PDC awards dinner in January 2013, Van Gerwen won three awards; Young Player of the Year, PDPA Player of the Year and Fans' Player of the Year.
 In his first World Cup of Darts, he partnered Van Barneveld and the Dutch pair suffered a shock in the last 16 when they were beaten 3–5 by the Finnish duo of Jani Haavisto and Jarkko Komula.
 Van Gerwen won his first tournament of 2013 at the first UK Open Qualifier of the year with a 6–2 victory over Dave Chisnall in the final.
 He completed a weekend double a day later by defeating Brendan Dolan also by a 6–2 scoreline in the second Qualifier.
 The win saw Van Gerwen replace Wade as the world number three.
 His run continued by taking the third event with a 6–2 win against Michael Smith.
 Van Gerwen's first defeat on the 2013 Pro Tour came a day later when Robert Thornton beat him 4–6 in the semi-finals of the fourth Qualifier.
-His unbeaten run stood at 29 matches until this defeat.
+His unbeaten run ended at 29 matches.
 Despite losing in the semi-finals of the European Darts Trophy to Paul Nicholson in April, Van Gerwen replaced Adrian Lewis as the world number two.
 Van Gerwen won the sixth qualifier with a 6–5 defeat of Kim Huybrechts in the final.
 He also won the final event with a 6–0 win against Mervyn King in the final, meaning he had won five of the eight Qualifiers.
 His sixth title of the year came a week later at the second Players Championship by beating Stuart Kellett 6–1 in the final.